Charles R. Wolle: Federal judicial service

 On July 1, 1987, Wolle was nominated by President Ronald Reagan to a seat on the United States District Court for the Southern District of Iowa that was vacated when Judge William Corwin Stuart assumed senior status.
 Wolle was nominated on the recommendation of Chuck Grassley.
 Wolle was confirmed by the United States Senate on August 5, 1987, and received his commission on August 6, 1987.
 He served as Chief Judge of the Southern District from 1992 to 2001.
-Wolle assumed senior status on October 16, 2001 and retired from active service on December 2, 2021.
+Wolle assumed senior status on October 16, 2001, and continued actively hearing cases until December 2, 2021.

 Wolle also regularly sat with the United States District Court for the Eastern District of New York.
 Wolle would split time between Douglas County, Nevada and Iowa and sat with the United States District Court for the District of Nevada and the United States Court of Appeals for the Ninth Circuit.
 As a judge, Wolle was known for emphasizing terse and concise judicial opinions.
-Wolle died on December 6, 2022.
+Wolle died on December 6, 2022, in Westminster, Colorado.